microsoft/TemplateStudio/docs/features/identity.md

 ## Introduction

-Identity group features add to your app the ability to request user authentication to restrict the use of the app (Forced Login) or enable restricted content (Optional Login).
-Both features will use the Microsoft Authentication Library (MSAL) Nuget Package to authenticate the user with Azure Active Directory.
-Once the user has been authenticated, the app will call to Microsoft Graph API to retrieve user information.
-The app will contain a settings page added as dependency with a user section to log out.
+The Identity features add user authentication to your app and enable you to restrict the use of the app (Forced Login) or provide restricted content (Optional Login) to authenticated users.

+Both Forced Login and Optional Login use the [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client) (MSAL) nuget package to authenticate the user againt the Azure Active Directory.

+Once the user has been authenticated, the app will call the Microsoft Graph to retrieve user information.
+The app will also contain a section in the settings page that allows the user to log in/out.

 ## Authentication Endpoints

-You can choose different ways to initialize the IdentityService, with that, we will choose de account types that can be authenticated with the application.
+You can choose different ways to initialize the IdentityService, restricting hereby the allowed account types.

 1. AAD and personal Microsoft accounts **(Default)**
 2. AAD multiple organizations
-3. AAD single orgganization
+3. AAD single organization

-Options 2 and 3 also includes the possibility to use Windows Integrated Auth.
+By choosing options 2 or 3 you can enable Windows Integrated Auth for domain joined machines.
+For more info regarding intergrated auth see [Integrated Windows Authentication](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Integrated-Windows-Authentication).

 ## Understanding the authentication flow

-Authentication process will be added on app initialization in ActivationService (App.xaml.cs in Prism).
-The LogIn process will obtain an access token to get a user single identification, this access token will be used as an authentication parameter in restricted access APIs like Microsoft Graph API.

-Once authentication succeeds, IdentityService also adds a method to include an extra authentication validation (i.e. database verification) to specify is a user is authorized.

-Both features use silent login and interactive login.
-The silent login at app launch moment and the interactive login with a new window prompt when the users click on log in, the differences between forced and optional are in pages navigation order and the content that user can view without do the login.
+The authentication process is initialized on App activation in the ActivationService (App.xaml.cs in Prism) trying to get an authentication token silently from the cache.
+This authentication token is passed to the Microsoft Graph to get user information.

+If silently requesting the token from the cache fails, the interactive authentication process is triggered:

+### Forced Login authentication flow

+Apps with Forced Login will be redirected to a landing LoginPage that restricts the access to the rest of the pages.

+### Optional Login authentication flow

+Apps with Optional Login will show a LogIn button in the SettingsPage and on the NavigationView (for project types Navigation Pane and Horizontal Navigation Pane).
+While the user is not logged in only unrestricted pages are shown.

-Here are graphics that explain the login processes.
+The following graphics explain the silent and interactive login process:

 **Silent LogIn**